-But it could be enough for it to clinch at least one seat in the European Parliament, on the heels of the April 17 conviction in Sweden of the three founders of the unrelated file-sharing website The Pirate Bay">Pirate Bay.
+But it could be enough for it to clinch at least one seat in the European Parliament, on the heels of the April 17 conviction in Sweden of the three founders of the unrelated file-sharing website The Pirate Bay.

 “Of course it is fantastic, but nothing is clear until the votes are counted,” Pirate Party leader Rick Falkvinge told Sweden’s domestic TT news agency.